developer-at-speer/stemsDAOMusicApp/README.md

   <img src="assets/main-screen.jpg" alt="Logo" width="200" height="400">
 </div>

-This is a DEMO of Stems DAO react native app, which will be mainly used on iOS devices.
+This is a DEMO of Stems DAO React Native app, which will be mainly used on iOS devices.

-Users can login using their google account, or using their Web3 wallet.
+Users can login using their Google account, or using their Web3 wallet.

 Authenticated users can select/play songs from a list of ten songs, and set song as profile theme song.